GreatOhio/Analysis-of-PayPal-Transactions/README.md

 5. Key Insights (Trends and Findings)

    Transaction Success Rate is High

             97.5% of all transactions were successful, indicating a smooth payment process.

             Only 2.5% of transactions failed, which is relatively low.

    Charge Transactions Dominate

             88.5% of transactions are "Charge", meaning most transactions involve standard payments.

             Refunds account for 10%, while chargebacks make up only 1.5%, indicating minimal disputes.

    Goods & Services Transactions are More Common

             63% of transactions fall under "Goods and Services", while 37% are "Friends & Family" transactions.

             This suggests that PayPal is primarily used for business payments in this dataset.

    Most Transactions are from the US

             95.5% of transactions originate from the United States (US).

             The UK accounts for 4%, while Australia has only one transaction.

             This suggests that the dataset primarily represents PayPal users in the US market.

    Desktop is the Most Used Platform

             64.5% of transactions were made on a desktop, compared to 25% on mobile phones and 10.5% on tablets.

             This indicates that users prefer PayPal on desktop for financial transactions.

    Transaction Amounts Range from $450 to $4,996

             The average transaction amount is $3,144, with a standard deviation of $1,087.

             The highest transaction recorded was $4,996, while the lowest was $450.

             Most transactions fall within $2,256 – $3,995, suggesting mid-range payments are common.

+   3. Conclusion & Recommendations

+      Conclusion:

+            PayPal transactions in this dataset are highly successful (97.5%), showing strong reliability.

+            Most payments are standard charges, with few refunds and chargebacks.

+            Goods and Services transactions dominate, suggesting that business payments are a primary use case.

+            Most users are from the US and prefer making transactions via desktop.

+      Recommendations for PayPal / Business:

+            Enhance Mobile Payment Experience:

+            Since only 25% of transactions happen on mobile, PayPal should improve mobile UX to increase engagement.
+            Expand to International Markets:

+            Since 95.5% of transactions are from the US, PayPal should focus on growing its UK and Australian markets.
+            Monitor Chargebacks Closely:

+            Even though chargebacks are only 1.5%, they can indicate potential fraud or disputes.
+A fraud detection system should be in place.
+            Target Business Users More:

+            Since most transactions fall under "Goods & Services", PayPal should tailor more business-friendly features.